To those who fight for animal rights, Dobby's story is one of inspiration

-If you’re like us here at the Fantastic Beasts Foundation, you’ve probably dreamed of riding the Hogwarts Express to Hogwarts and sampling some of the delicious food sold by the Trolley witch.
+If you’re like us here at the Protego Foundation, you’ve probably dreamed of riding the Hogwarts Express to Hogwarts and sampling some of the delicious food sold by the Trolley witch.
 Unfortunately, we are still waiting for our letter to Hogwarts to arrive (when is that darn thing going to get here?!), so for the time being we have come up with a recipe that will satisfy your Honeydukes-dreams while also utilizing ingredients that are kind to animals!

 For our newest edition of Recipes from the Hogwarts Kitchen, we are going to share with you a super-simple, frothy-and-delicious recipe for everyone’s favorite beverage: butterbeer.

 Like the last recipe, this one uses ingredients that have no animal products in them, from the cream soda to the butter.
 Did you know that most cream sodas are acidentally vegan?
 Only a couple brands aren’t, but you can easily check the labels to ensure there is no milk or honey.

 3 years ago, we launched a chapter of the Harry Potter Alliance called “The Fwooper Foundation” as a way for young witches and wizards to get active for animal rights, and then to the Fantastic Beasts Foundation.
 Fast forward to today, and we have evolved into a fully-fledged organization: “The Protego Foundation.”
 Here are some of the highlights of our journey.

 As members and supporters of the FBF, we know that you, like us, want to do everything possible to alleviate animal suffering.
 That’s why we are hoping that this year on Thanksgiving, you will join us in celebrating Thanksliving instead.